06 - 5164 8220 info@kootching.nl

 • After work, don’t go straight to the next activity; take a break first.

-• Do the 3-minuten ademruimte oefening.
+• Do the 3-minute breathing exercise.

 • And, last but not least, if you notice that you have been tired for a long time, do just a little less each time than you think you are able to